Ebola Outbreak In Congo Enters Year 2. Is An End In Sight?

 In a call with reporters on Tuesday, Michael Ryan, head of WHO's Health Emergencies Programme, said that WHO has budgeted $350 million for its response for the rest of 2019.

-"We received well short to $50 million to cover that," he said.
+"We received well short of $50 million to cover that," he said.
 WHO is still talking with donors and hopes more contributions will come in soon.
 He didn't elaborate on why the shortfall is so large but told the press, "You can characterize that donor response as you will."

 One encouraging sign is the slowing pace of new cases over the past few months.
 But from a historical perspective, the number is still incredibly high.